Aryan-1337/discord-bot-python/README.md

 pip install -r requirements.txt
 ```

-* Enter Your Discord Bot Token In `.env.example` Like This
+* Enter Your Discord Bot Token In `.env` Like This

 ```json
 TOKEN=YourBotTokenHere